 I’m an optimistic cynic and dark speculative fiction author, living on the South Coast of New South Wales, Australia.
 I write primarily in the horror, fantasy and sci-fi genres and my stuff is usually based in the magical, supernatural and arcane, the creepy and the monstrous, and consequences seem to be a recurring theme.
 I often like to play with various religious (and other) mythologies in my fiction.
 And it always seems to be dark.
 Even stories that I think are going to be lighter fare end up a bit disturbing.
 Above all, I try to tell a good yarn, but I would also like to make people think.

 I currently have three novels published.
-RealmShift and its sequel, MageSign (The Balance books 1 and 2), both urban dark fantasy thrillers, are out through Gryphonwood Press.
+RealmShift and its sequel, MageSign (The Balance books 1 and 2), both dark urban fantasy thrillers, are out through Gryphonwood Press.
 Also from Gryphonwood is the short horror novel, Dark Rite, co-written with David Wood.
-My new urban grim dark fantasy trilogy, The Alex Caine Series, is due out from HarperVoyager in the second half of 2014.
+My new dark urban fantasy trilogy, The Alex Caine Series, is due out from HarperVoyager in the second half of 2014.
 The first one, Bound, should drop in July 2014, with the sequels Obsidian and Abduction to follow before the year’s end.
 Watch the blog for news on all that.
-I’m a huge fan of short fiction and have over 50 short stories published in a wide variety of places.
+I’m also a huge fan of short fiction and have over 50 short stories published in a wide variety of places.

 To learn about my published work, click the Books button above or click on any book covers you see – by following those links you’ll find more information, previews, reviews and links to buy.
 My short stories are published in various places in print and online.
-You can find a full Bibliography of my work by clicking the button at the top and the Dark Shorts page links to a whole bunch of my fiction available to read online for free.
+You can find a full Bibliography of my work by clicking the button at the top and the Dark Shorts page links to a whole bunch of my short fiction available to read online for free.

 Most of my non-fiction writing is based around the speculative fiction genre, writing and publishing in general, health and fitness, martial arts, music and movies.
 I still write or have written for: